INAETICS/bare-metal-installation/README.md

 > If you want to use your own naming convention instead, be sure to modify the directory names in ${BAREMETAL_INSTALL}/oem to reflect this!

-To install CoreOS, boot from the USB drive, mount the disk and run the installer script (replace $NUC with the name of the NUC you’re installing to, e.g. nuc1):
+To install CoreOS, boot from the USB drive, mount the disk and run the installer script (replace <NAME> with the name of the NUC you’re installing to, e.g. nuc1):

     $ sudo mount /dev/sdb1 /mnt && cd /mnt
-    $ export NUC=nuc1
-    $ sudo ./coreos-install.sh -d /dev/sda -n $NUC
+    $ sudo ./coreos-install.sh -d /dev/sda -n <NAME>
     $ sudo reboot

 Unplug the USB drive and watch your NUC boot into the freshly installed CoreOS image.
 You should be able to access it through SSH using the key you've generated previously (see above).